thunlp/LLMxMapReduce/README.md

 export PROMPT_LANGUAGE="zh"
 ```

+## Model Set
+⚠️ We strongly recommend using the Gemini Flash models.
+There may be unknown errors when using any other models.
+This project has high requirements for API consumption and concurrent volume, so it's not recommended to use locally deployed models.

+The models used in the generation process are configured in the `./LLMxMapReduce_V2/config/model_config.json` file.
+Currently, we support both the OpenAI API and the Google API.
+You can specify the API to be used in the `infer_type` key.
+Additionally, you need to specify the model name in the `model` key.

+Moreover, the crawling process also requires large language model (LLM) inference.
+You can make changes in a similar manner in the `./LLMxMapReduce_V2/src/start_pipeline.py` file.

 ## Start LLMxMapReduce_V2 pipeline
 Follow the instructions and generate a report.
 The generated Markdown file is at ./output/md.
 ```bash